KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 #### Font and Text

 Control how text appears within your container.
-For more information, refer to [Custom Fonts](docs:advanced-in-app-builder#custom-fonts)
+For more information, refer to [Custom Fonts](docs:advanced-in-app-builder#custom-fonts).

 #### Border Radius